lordmulder/sponge-hash-aes256/README.md

 A [**sponge**](https://en.wikipedia.org/wiki/Sponge_function)-based secure hash function that uses [AES-256](https://docs.rs/aes/latest/aes/index.html) as its internal [PRF](https://en.wikipedia.org/wiki/Pseudorandom_permutation).

-This hash function has a *variable* output size and can produce outputs of *any* size up to 16,384 (inclusive) bits.
+This hash function has a *variable* output size and can produce outputs of *any* non-zero size.

 Please see the [documentation](https://docs.rs/sponge-hash-aes256/latest/) for details! &#x1F4A1;